Chizhou Anhui, China Travel Guide

 Seek out smaller, less-frequented temples or villages for a local experience.

-Experience Chizhou in a different season, perhaps for its autumn foliage or serene winter landscapes.
+Experience Chizhou at a different time of year, perhaps for its autumn foliage or serene winter landscapes.

-If you missed Qiupu River rafting in summer, plan a return visit during the warmer months for this exhilarating activity.
+If you missed Qiupu River rafting in summer, plan a return visit during the warmer months to this exhilarating activity.

-Explore Anhui cuisine with a cooking class or a guided food tour of local markets.
+Explore Anhui dishes with a cooking class or a guided food tour of local markets.

 Undertake more extensive hikes on Mount Jiuhua or in adjacent natural parks.